IngmarBitter/defenders/md/Salvation/Baptism.md

 In this passage Paul is arguing against the divisions that plagued the Corinthian church.

 * *faith alone:* If baptism was necessary for salvation, why did Paul say he was thankful he baptized so few people?
 Why that he was *not* sent to baptize?
 If baptism was necessary for salvation, Paul essentially said, “I am thankful I saved so few ...” and “For Christ did not send me to save ...”.
 That would be an unbelievably ridiculous statement for Paul to make.
 (See https://www.gotquestions.org/baptism-salvation.html )

 * *baptism completes faith:* One verse earlier Paul asks rethorically if they were baptized in the name of Paul.
 That implies that he knew they were all baptized in the name of Jesus, meaning they were all baptized.
 He did not conduct the baptisms, but he's not saying that baptism is not needed.
-It seems that when he was with that church there were some faithful leaders that he was comfortable leaving the baptisms to, so he could focus on the more difficult task of evangelizing.
+It seems that when he was with that church there were some faithful leaders that he was comfortable leaving the baptisms to, so he could focus on the more difficult task of evangelizing and teaching.

 #### Ephesians 2:8-9